Dr. Wendy Kerr Master of Education Instructor

 B.A., George Mason University

-Dr. Kerr has nearly 25 years of experience in education, most recently as the director of curriculum and instruction for Vista Unified School District in Vista, California.
+Dr. Kerr has nearly 25 years of experience in education, currently working as an Administrative Specialist in the Educator Evaluation & Leadership Department for Region 13 Education Service Center in Austin, Texas.
+Formally, she held the position of Director of Curriculum and Instruction for Vista Unified School District in Vista, California.
 She served for five years as a school principal in the Fallbrook Union School District in Fallbrook, California, where she guided a systematic reform of the district's lowest-performing elementary school by providing a school-wide, systematic intervention and enrichment model.
 Another six years were spent as the co-director and administrator of the Riverside County Office of Education, where she co-created, wrote and implemented the first Teacher Leader Certification Academy for the state of California.

 Kerr began her career in education as a grade school teacher in Temecula Valley Unified School District in California.
 She graduated with a bachelor's degree in communications from George Mason University and earned a master's degree and doctorate in educational leadership from Azusa Pacific University.